ridjohansen/secret-life-of-the-cat/README.md

 mapping work on the site was being done in http://news.bbcimg.co.uk/news/special/2013/newsspec_5380/js/compiled/desktop/ns_all.js.
-After beautifying this file and poking around for some data, we can find some Javascript which creates an object which is in `raw-website-data.json` in this repository.
+After beautifying this file and poking around for some data, we can find some JavaScript which creates an object which is in `raw-website-data.json` in this repository.

 This JSON object contains a single array of cat records which itself contains